 This is the golden question.
 Shared hosting is generally sufficient for many, especially personal bloggers or small businesses that don’t need heavy resources.

 Whatever it is, you have to go for a trusted and reliable web hosting provider.
-Feel free to discuss with them; they’ll be able to recommend the most suitable plan for you based on your requirements.
+Feel free to discuss this with them; they’ll be able to recommend the most suitable plan for you based on your requirements.

-Getting an online presence may seem to be a complex process, and much hinges on the type of web hosting you end up with and the technology used by the web host.
+Getting an online presence may seem to be a complex process and much hinges on the type of web hosting you end up with and the technology used by the web host.
 However, in reality, web hosting is not rocket science, and your web host will be able to offer any help you need.

 You should now have a better understanding of the basics of web hosting, and as such, you should feel empowered to start hunting for the perfect web hosting to meet your needs.
 Remember, each plan comes with its share of perks, and although there are many different plans available, it all comes down to whether the plan fits your needs at that time.